Riders and welcome to our resurrected newsletter. This is being brought

 Rhonert Park for $24.00 for a 4 quart container.

-Know what you are paying for.
+are paying for.
 If

 you have your oil changed at your local dealer or garage, make sure you